Page Information/Options

 Directions for Use

-• Enter what the button should say, if you are using the ***NAVBAR*** tag.
+• Enter what the button should say, if you're using the ***NAVBAR*** or ***NAVBAR orientation=horizontal*** tag.
+If you use custom navigation, leave it blank.

 • Click on Preview to view the text on the button.

-A TIER 2 page is a two-way or "hub" page.
-It links to and from your home page (TIER 1).
-It can link to related TIER 3 pages, other TIER 2 pages, and/or an income-generating destination (ex., a merchant-partner's site).
+A Tier 2 page is a two-way or "hub" page.
+It links to and from your home page (Tier 1).
+It can link to related Tier 3 pages, other Tier 2 pages, and/or an income-generating destination (e.g., a merchant-partner's site).

 In other words...